Mutation bias

-Mutation bias refers to a pattern in which some type of mutation occurs more often than expected under uniformity.
-The types are most often defined by the molecular nature of the mutational change (see examples below), but sometimes they are based on downstream effects, e.g., Ostrow, et al. refer to the tendency for mutations to increase body size in nematodes as a mutation bias.
+Mutation bias refers to a predictable or systematic difference in rates for different types of mutation.
+The types are most often defined by the molecular nature of the mutational change, but sometimes they are based on downstream effects, e.g., Ostrow, et al. refer to "mutational bias for body size".

 Scientific context

 The concept of mutation bias appears in several scientific contexts, most commonly in molecular studies of evolution, where mutation biases may be invoked to account for such phenomena as systematic differences in codon usage or genome composition between species.
 The short tandem repeat (STR) loci used in forensic identification may show biased patterns of gain and loss of repeats.
 In cancer research, some types of tumors have distinctive mutational signatures that reflect differences in the contributions of mutational pathways.
 Mutational signatures have proved useful in both detection and treatment.

 Recent studies of the emergence of resistance to anti-microbials and anti-cancer drugs show that mutation biases are an important determinant of the prevalence for different types of resistant strains or tumors.
 Thus, a knowledge of mutation bias can be used to design more evolution-resistant therapies.